pattonsgirl/CEG2410/Assignments/WebHosting/task4.md

 - Firewall acknowledgments to allow access to server over configured port
 - Create a self-signed certificate with OpenSSL.
 Document how this task was complete and details on the location of associated files
 - Configure apache to utilize your certificate.
 Document the process such so that future you can replace the certificates as required
+- Redirect HTTP request to utilize HTTPS instead
-- Provide at least three ways to tell that your server is serving content over HTTPS
+- Provide at least two ways to tell that your server is serving content over HTTPS
 - Screenshot(s) to validate site is utilizing HTTPS
     - focus on proving via browser tools that HTTPS is enabled